quisquous/cactbot/docs/LogGuide.md

 This log line is a sync packet that tells the client to render an action that has previously resolved.
 (This can be an animation or text in one of the game text logs.)
-It seems that it is emitted at the moment an action "actually happens" in-game, while the `14/15` line is emitted before, at the moment the action is "locked in".
+It seems that it is emitted at the moment an action "actually happens" in-game, while the [NetworkAbility](#line21) or [NetworkAOEAbility](#line22) line is emitted before, at the moment the action is "locked in".

 [As Ravahn explains it](https://discordapp.com/channels/551474815727304704/551476873717088279/733336512443187231):

-> "If I cast a spell, I will get [a `NetworkAbility`] packet (line type [`14/15`]) showing the damage amount, but the target isn't expected to actually take that damage yet.
+> if I cast a spell, i will get an effectresult packet (line type 21/22) showing the damage amount,
+> but the target isnt expected to actually take that damage yet.
-The [`25` log line]  has a unique identifier in it which refers back to the [`14/15`] line[,] and indicates that the damage should now take effect on the target.
+> the line 37 has a unique identifier in it which refers back to the 21/22 line and indicates that the damage should now take effect on the target.
-> [The] FFXIV plugin doesn't use these lines currently, they are used by FFLogs.
+> The FFXIV plugin doesn't use these lines currently, they are used by FFLogs.
-It would help though if I did, but ACT doesn't do multi-line parsing very easily[,] so I would need to do a lot of work-arounds."
+> It would help though if I did, but ACT doesn't do multi-line parsing very easily,
+> so I would need to do a lot of work-arounds."

 Structure:
 `25:[Player ObjectId]:[Sequence Number]:[Current HP]:[Max HP]:[Current MP]:[Max MP]:[Current TP]:[Max TP]:[Position X]:[Position Y]:[Position Z]:[Facing]:[packet data thereafter]`